faisalazam/Problems/SYSTEM_DESIGN.md

 #### Performance

 As touched on briefly, database caching improves the performance of a database by making data more easily accessed.
-The cache acts as a sort of “keyboard short-cut” or “hot-key” for the application to reference data that it frequently is calling upon.
+The cache acts as a sort of "keyboard short-cut" or "hot-key" for the application to reference data that it frequently is calling upon.

 This speedier request can minimize the workload of the database, keeping it from spending inefficient amounts of time